-By the beginning of the twentieth century there were hundreds of automakers pumping out various models all over the world.
-One of them, Sanford, Maine based American Automobile and Power Company, incorporated on this day in 1903.
-With $500,000 in capital the company manufactured three high priced models of their American Populaire in 1904 and 1905.
-Available bodies included a roadster for $850, a tonneau for $950 and $1000 Cape Cod Tourer.
-At the time Ford was selling the Model S for $700.
-Treasurer Henry Long stated, “We could sell one thousand cars in three months if we could make them.”
+At the beginning of the twentieth century hundreds of companies pumped out newfangled people movers known as automobiles.
+One of those businesses, Sanford, Maine based American Automobile and Power Company, incorporated on this day in 1903.
+With $500,000 in capital, they manufactured three high priced models of their American Populaire in 1904 and 1905.
+Available bodies included a roadster for $850, a tonneau for $950, and $1000 Cape Cod Tourer.
+All this at the time Ford was selling its Model S for $700.
+AAPC Treasurer Henry Long stated, “We could sell one thousand cars in three months if we could make them.”
 Apparently, they could not make them.
-By April 1905 the Maine Alpaca Company moved their operation into the defunct automaker’s factory.
+By April 1905 the Maine Alpaca Company had moved their operation into the defunct automaker’s factory.